 One of the most common questions I am asked is what camera equipment I use on a day to day basis.
 This isn't actually the easiest question to answer, as it will often depend on what I am planning to shoot that day.
 Nevertheless, here is a summary of the equipment you more more than likely to find in my camera bag on any given day.

 If you are new to photography you may well still be under the misguided impression that photography is the constant pursuit of perfect light.
 But, as you may well come to realise for yourself, photography actually seems to be the constant pursuit of a perfect camera bag.

-Personally I am yet to find the perfect bag, but for every day walking around purposes the Hadly Pro, from Billingham, is the closest I have found so far.
-It isn’t cheap, but for me at least it seems to get the job done, and right now is probably my most used bag.
+Personally I am yet to find the perfect bag, but for every day walking around purposes the Hadly One, from Billingham, is the closest I have found so far.
+It isn’t cheap, but for me at least it seems to get the job done, and right now is my most used bag.

 I particularly like the way the internal dividers allow you to safely stack lenses on top of each other.
 Also. the removable insert used to house the camera equipment is very useful for quickly switching to a standard backpack, for those occasions when it makes more sense than the messenger style of the Billingham.